 There are different types of sleep apnea from which patients can suffer, and it can often be quite a serious condition.
 It is important to seek diagnosis as soon as possible in order to begin effective treatment procedures and prevent the condition from becoming more serious.

-If you or a loved one is suffering from sleep apnea in Alexandria, please contact Galleria Dental Aesthetics at 703.448.1020 to schedule a consultation to determine if our treatments can provide you and other members of your household relief.
+If you or a loved one is suffering from sleep apnea in McLean or surrounding areas, please contact Galleria Dental Aesthetics at 703.448.1020 to schedule a consultation to determine if our treatments can provide you and other members of your household relief.